 Harpers Lake

-Camp along the beautiful Clearwater River at Harpers Lake or neighboring Blanchard Lake.
-Sites are close to the road, offering easy access.
+Camp along the Clearwater River at Harpers Lake or nearby Blanchard Lake.
+Campsites are close to the road for easy access.

 14 campsites + gravel boat launch

-31 miles east of Bonner on Highway 200, turn north on Highway 83 for 2 miles
+31 miles east of Bonner on State Highway 200, turn north on State Highway 83 for 2 miles

 Island Lake